JakeCun/yoga/README1.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - <https://jakecun.github.io/yoga/index.html>

 ## Credits
 ### Content
-- The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home, testimonials and sign up page are from  [Pexels](https://www.pexels.com/)
-- The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!